Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-Calculation of notice period
+Calculation of the period of notice

 Reminder

-Holidays and weekends are included in this calculation: if the notice period ends on a Sunday, it ends on that day and not on the previous Friday or the following Monday.
+Public holidays and weekends are included in this calculation: if the notice period ends on a Sunday, it ends on that day and not on the previous Friday or the following Monday.

 Example :